danilasar/freepst/docs/dev/architecture.md

 The syntax tree is untyped, any node can have any `SyntaxKind`.
 This makes it very easy to (a) attach spans to each node (see below), (b) traverse the tree when doing highlighting or IDE analyses (no extra complications like a visitor pattern).
-The `typst::syntax::ast` module provides a typed API on top of the raw tree.
+The `freepst::syntax::ast` module provides a typed API on top of the raw tree.
 This API resembles a more classical AST and is used by the interpreter.